betomoedano/livestore-expo-starter/prerequisites.md

 ## How to use this repo

-1. Fork the [companion repo](https://github.com/betomoedano/livestore-expo-starter).
+1. Fork the [repo](https://github.com/betomoedano/livestore-expo-starter).
 You'll start working right on the `main` branch.
-2. Start at the first module by opening up the file starting with `01-`.
+2. Start at the first module by opening up the file starting with `/lessons/01-`.
 3. Do the rest of the modules in order.

 ## Prerequisites / How to be ready for the workshop